xmlns="http://www.w3.org/2000/svg" viewBox="0 0 54 54">

 If you need help to book an appointment for your vaccination, you can contact your region.
 You can find their phone number here:

-• North Denmark Region: Phone +45 97 64 84 63
+• North Denmark Region - Phone: +45 97 64 84 63

 2. When can I be vaccinated?

-You can be vaccinated from 1 October 2023 until 15 January 2024.
+You can be vaccinated from 1 October until 20 December 2024.

 3. Can I have both vaccinations at the same time?

-You can safely be vaccinated against influenza and covid-19 at the same time.
+Yes, you can safely be vaccinated against influenza and covid-19 at the same time.

 However, the vaccines cannot be mixed in the same syringe, so you will need two injections.